hpowell20/cs2063-master/Lab9/README.md

 ## Pair Programming

 We will again be doing pair programming for this lab.
-See details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
+Details on pair programming can be found at [Pair Programming](../docs/PAIR_PROGRAMMING.md).
 You can again work with anybody of your choosing.

 **To receive credit for this lab you must pair program.**